benyaming/family_finance/README.md

 Also, the bot supports some commands.
 Here are they:
 - `/categories` — Categories and Category groups management
 - `/stats` — Pie plot for current month.
-Also can be used with explicit month `/stats month_number` or with explicit month and year `/stats month_number year`
+Also, can be used with explicit month `/stats month_number` or with explicit month and year `/stats month_number year`

 <!-- CONTACT -->
 ## Contact